 Deciding Medicine Is Right for You

-The first step in this path is gathering information and experiences to decide if medicine is right for you.
+The first step of getting into medical school is gathering information and experiences to decide if medicine is right for you.
 Thoughts of becoming a physician can begin long before you start college.
 Early exposure to the medical field often spurs interest in high school students.
 When you’re in high school, medical school might seem very far away, but there are still things you can do to prepare early.The first thing you need to do is seek out clinical experiences and shadowing that give you a full picture of what it's like to be a doctor.Click To Tweet

 Even if you’re a nontraditional student who is becoming interested in medicine in your 30s or later, the steps you take will be similar.
 The first thing you need to do is seek out clinical experiences and shadowing that give you a full picture of what it’s like to be a doctor.